frederikkrieger/frederikkrieger/README.md

 ### Hi there 👋

+- 🔭 currently working on characterization of the Galactic magnetic field
+- 🌱 currently learning information field theory

 <!--
 **frederikkrieger/frederikkrieger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.